 * For executable entries in the 128 byte, 256 byte and 512 byte categories, we will look at the binary filesize (including any headers).

-* For executable entries of 64 bytes or less, we will not count the header size (given that the header is not larger than the intro itself)
+* For executable entries of 64 bytes or less, we will not count the header size.

 * All entries will have a running time of maximum 1 minute, unless specifically requested by the author.